-Up to 14% of American runners experience low back pain each year.1 So, with as many fellow MITers you see each Saturday morning, you probably could guess that more than 100 of you might have complaints of low back pain during the Marathoner in Training season.
+Up to 14% of American runners experience low back pain each year.
+So, with as many fellow MITers you see each Saturday morning, you probably could guess that more than 100 of you might have complaints of low back pain this Marathoner in Training season.
 We certainly hope this isn’t true, but just in case, let’s arm you with some information should low back aches or pains arise!

 Before we get to the meat of this topic, let’s be clear that treating low back pain is not the same for every person.
 Low back pain can stem from muscle asymmetries, low back mobility problems, strength deficits, nerve irritation, or structural changes in the spine.
 For the sake of brevity, I will outline the red flags, and then highlight some great ways that you can maintain a healthy back while running or walking.

 MOBILITY: A healthy spine should have full mobility in several directions (rotation, side bending, bending forward and backwards).
 Since running is generally in a forward motion, the primary motions to check are flexion and extension.
-Do you have enough lumbar motion to attain a full yoga cobra pose, as pictured, and to pull both knees to chest, as demonstrated, without pain?
-If you don’t, it may be worth working on this if it’s not painful.
+Do you have enough lumbar motion to attain a full yoga cobra pose, as pictured, and be able to pull both knees to chest, as demonstrated, without pain?
+If you don’t, it may be worth working on this as long as it’s not painful.

 STRENGTH: The strength needed to support the spine with running comes from the deep muscles of the abdominals, lumbar spine, and hips.
 These are the primary muscles we call the “core”.
 When these muscles are strong, the chances of injury are reduced.
 There are several ways to strengthen, but some basic examples, included here, might be planks, side planks, and bridges.
 Have someone check your form and be sure your navel is drawing in toward your spine (but keep breathing!).
 A stable core provides your legs a better base from which to propel.

 As always, if you have questions, call us, text us, or just come see us at the Fit For Life Locations.